Syndallic/py-to-ts-interfaces/README.md

 - Enums

 If a dataclass contains an enum, the enum definition must be in the same folder also.
+This script also supports nullable types (see `MyNullableInterface` in the section below).

 ### Example